+2. Each CAISO Markets Purchaser that is not subject to the verification requirements in 95103(f) shall calculate and report its annual California retail sales pursuant to this section and sections 95101(h)(2)(D), 95111(c)(1) and 95111(d)(4), as applicable, and annually provide to CARB for review and verification documentation that evidences the total volume of retails sales reported in MWh.

-2. EIM Purchasers who are investor owned utilities, shall calculate, report and cause to be verified, the name(s) and total California retail sales of each load-serving entity in its electrical distribution service territory.
+3. CAISO Markets Purchasers who are investor owned utilities, shall calculate, report and cause to be verified, the name(s) and total California retail sales of each load-serving entity in its electrical distribution service territory.

+(i) Additional Requirements for Energy Storage System Registrants.
+Annually, prior to the year an ESS emissions factor is used, and as part of their emissions data reporting, the ESS GPE or ESS reporting entity may choose to voluntarily report and have verified as ESS registrants the specified and unspecified sources of electric power stored and delivered and associated emissions for calculating an ESS emission factor, ESS loss factor, or both, for their registered ESS pursuant to the requirements of this article.
+This section applies to both stand-along energy storage systems (SASS) and integrated energy storage (ISS) units.

+(1) For each ESS with data reported by an ESS registrant, the ESS specified source emission factor must be calculated using the following equation:

+EFsp-ESS = Σ(MWhi x EFi) / EG

+Where:

+MWhi = Megawatt-hours of unspecified electricity deliveries or specified electricity deliveries from each facility or unit claimed for charging the ESS unit, calculated pursuant to section 95111(b)(2)(E) where applicable.

+EFi = Default emission factor for unspecified sources calculated consistent with section 95111(b)(1) (MT CO₂e/MWh), or facility-specific or unit-specific emission factor published on the CARB website.

+EG = Net discharge, in MWh, metered at the ESS, for the year.

+(2) For each ESS with data reported by an ESS registrant, the specified ESS loss factor (ELF) must be calculated using the following equation:

+ELFsp-ESS = Σ(MWhi) / EG

+Where:

+MWhi = Megawatt-hours of unspecified electricity deliveries or specified electricity deliveries from each facility or unit claimed for charging the ESS unit, calculated pursuant to section 95111(b)(2)(E) where applicable.

+EG = Net discharge, in MWh, metered at the ESS, for the year.

 Note: Authority cited: Sections 38510, 38530, 39600, 39601, 39607, 39607.4, and 41511, Health and Safety Code.
 Reference: Sections 38530, 39600 and 41511, Health and Safety Code.

 § 95112.
 Electricity Generation and Cogeneration Units

-The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must report as specified below and comply with Subparts C and D of 40 CFR Part 98 (§§98.30 to 98.48), as applicable, in reporting emissions and other data from electricity generating and cogeneration units to ARB, except as otherwise provided in this section.
+The operator of a facility who is required to report under section 95101 of this article, and who is not eligible for abbreviated reporting under section 95103(a), must report as specified below and comply with Subparts C and D of 40 CFR Part 98 (§§98.30 to 98.48), as applicable, in reporting emissions and other data from electricity generating and cogeneration units to CARB, except as otherwise provided in this section.
 Notwithstanding the above, the operator of a facility with total facility nameplate generating capacity of less than 1 MW may elect to follow section 95115 in reporting electricity generating units as general combustion sources, in lieu of the requirements of section 95112.
 If engineering estimation is used to report disposition of generated energy or energy flow data that are not used directly to determine emissions, facility operators must demonstrate accuracy of the chosen engineering estimation method.